 How can I receive food?

 You can receive food through mobile food distributions or a community pantry.
-For information on upcoming mobile distributions visit GLFB Facebook Events.
-To find the nearest pantry near you, see our pantry locator.
+Click here for information on upcoming mobile distributions or to find the nearest pantry near you.

 Do I need any paperwork to receive food?